Trump picks Fox News host and Army veteran Pete Hegseth to serve as secretary of defense

 This story has been updated with additional information.

-CNN’s Brian Stelter, Oren Liebermann, Natasha Bertrand, Haley Britzky Jeremy Herb, Kayla Tausche, Evan Perez and Kaitlan Collins contributed to this report.
+CNN’s Brian Stelter, Natasha Bertrand, Kayla Tausche, Evan Perez, Kaitlan Collins, Jeff Zeleny, Ted Barrett and Alayna Treene contributed to this report.

 The-CNN-Wire